thu-coai/EVA/README_en.md

 ```bash
 pip install deepspeed==0.3.9
 ```
 Since there exist some **bugs** in DeepSpeed, you need to make some little modifications to this package.
-You can refer to https://github.com/TsinghuaAI/CPM-2-Finetune/issues/11 for more information.
+You can refer to this [issue](https://github.com/TsinghuaAI/CPM-2-Finetune/issues/11) for more information.
 Specifically, you need to modify two lines of code in `deepspeed/runtime/zero/stage1.py` and `deepspeed/runtime/engine.py`.
 We provide the modified `stage1.py` and `engine.py` in our repo.
 You can simply replace `deepspeed/runtime/zero/stage1.py` with `stage1.py` and `deepspeed/runtime/engine.py` with `engine.py` that we provided.

 #### Option 2: Docker